Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 ---
 ## Getting Started

-For this project we have moved away from Arduino IDE in favour of Visual Studio Code and PlatformIO.
-We wanted to try this modern development environment for this project and have no regrets whatsoever.
+Compiling and uploading the firmware requires Microsoft Visual Studio Code (VSCode) and PlatformIO.

 You can run VSCode on Windows, Linux or Mac and there are loads of handy plug-ins for it.
-The mandatory extension is 'PlatformIO IDE', this can be installed by pressing on the gear on the bottom left of the screen en press "Extensions", the search the "Extension in Marketplace" for "PlatformIO", click "install" and you are ready to go.
-It made our lives so much easier and we believe it will do the same for you.
-Chances are we move other controller projects to Visual Studio Code as well in the future.
+The mandatory extension is 'PlatformIO IDE'.
+This extension can be installed by pressing on the gear on the bottom left of the screen, then press "Extensions".
+On the "Extension in Marketplace", search for "PlatformIO".
+Click "install" and you are ready to go.

 An easy way to start is to open in VS-Code the `MattzoControllers.code-workspace` in the root of this repository.
 You can open it in VS-Code under 'File->Open Workspace from file...', and then you can start editing.

-But how do I setup this new environment, you might ask?
-For this purpose we have setup a [Getting Started guide](docs/README.md).
+To setup the environment, we have setup a [Getting Started guide](docs/README.md).

 ---
 ## General Configuration

 In the root of the workspace you'll find a file [my_platformio.ini.example](my_platformio.ini.example).
-You should copy it and rename it to `my_platformio.ini`.
+You need to copy it and rename it to "my_platformio.ini".

-Please do not edit the platformio.ini, this one comes with the project and has the correct library references and versions.
-It also makes sure it can find the used libraries.
+It is discouraged to edit the platformio.ini.
+This file is under source code control, comes with the project and may change when you update to a new version.

-This file is **NOT** touched when you update the code, so your local configurations stay and all should compile.
+As the "my_platformio.ini" file is not under source code control, it will not be changed when you update the code.
+So your local configurations stay and all should compile.

 ### Network Configuration